vfarcic/cncf-demo/manuscript/policies/README.md

 ## Choice 5: Validating Admission Policy

 As of January 2024, the ValidatingAdmissionPolicy Kubernetes object is beta.
-Once GA’d, ValidatingAdmissionPolicy will be part of the Kubernetes cluster control plane.
+Once GA'd, ValidatingAdmissionPolicy will be part of the Kubernetes cluster control plane.

 ValidatingAdmissionPolicy is a fully declarative and Kubernetes-native way to define rules about what is or is not allowed to happen to an object in Kubernetes.
 ValidatingAdmissionPolicies offer a declarative, in-process alternative to validating admission webhooks.
 However, as the name suggests, ValidatingAdmissionPolicy is only used for validating, not mutating.

 ValidatingAdmissionPolicies use Common Expression Language (CEL) to declare the validation rules of a policy.
 CEL is an extensible, low-overhead, declarative language for expression evaluation.
-CEL is Turing-incomplete which means you can’t write general programs with it.
+CEL is Turing-incomplete which means you can't write general programs with it.
 This is good because it protects other Kubernetes API-server users from mistakes or malice.

 A ValidatingAdmissionPolicy cannot be used without a ValidatingAdmissionPolicyBinding.
 A ValidatingAdmissionPolicyBinding object provides scoping - it tells Kubernetes where to use a ValidatingAdmissionPolicy.
 ValidatingAdmissionPolicyBindings can be parameterized.